browserslist/browserslist-example/README.md

   },
 ```

-Now, if you will write `navigator.serviceWorker` in your JS, ESLint will warn
+Now, if you will write `navigator.serviceWorker`, ESLint will warn
 you that Edge 16 doesn’t support Service Workers:

 ```